Web-Ex-Machina/api-ai-wrapper-bundle/README.md

 ### Getting an API Token

 To use this bundle, you need an account on your API.
-Please create an account there [WebEx Machina AI API](https://ai.webexmachina.fr/) to obtain your credentials.
+Please create an account there [Web ex Machina AI API](https://ai.webexmachina.fr/) to obtain your credentials.

 ## Contribution